Mariners score 4 runs in the 1st, cruise to a 5-2 win over the sliding Diamondbacks

+Nobody seems to completely be sure if the Seattle Mariners will be buyers or sellers at the rapidly approaching trade deadline, not even in their own clubhouse.

+Cal Raleigh hopes the team’s latest three-game winning streak has made a good impression on the front office.

-Cal Raleigh and Tom Murphy hit back-to-back, two-run doubles in a four-run first, Logan Gilbert threw 6 1/3 strong innings and the Seattle Mariners beat the skidding Arizona Diamondbacks 5-2 on Friday night.
+Raleigh and Tom Murphy hit back-to-back, two-run doubles in a four-run first, Logan Gilbert threw 6 1/3 strong innings and the Mariners beat the skidding Arizona Diamondbacks 5-2 on Friday night.

+“We know we want to be buyers at the deadline,” Raleigh said.
+“We want to compete.
+We want to keep going in this thing.
+It’s still far from over and we’ve played a lot of good baseball lately and we’ve just got to keep it going.”

 The Mariners have won three straight and are 8-6 since the All-Star break.
-The Diamondbacks continued their extended slide, falling to 6-15 in July.
+It’s been a consistently mediocre season for Seattle to this point, with the team never more than three games above .500 or four games below that mark.
+Right now, they’re sitting at 53-50.

+“Good way to start the series,” Mariners manager Scott Servais said.
+“We jumped out early in the first inning on Henry right out of the chute, which is great to see.”

+The Diamondbacks are another team that’s navigating the fine line between buyer and seller as the Tuesday trade deadline approaches, though their trending the opposite direction of the Mariners.
+Arizona has a 6-15 record in July, falling to 55-49 overall.

 Seattle jumped all over D-backs starter Tommy Henry (5-4) in the first, scoring four runs on four hits, including three doubles.
 Seattle loaded the bases when three of the first four batters reached, then Raleigh and Murphy followed with their doubles that each brought home a pair of runs.